T342guy/Source-toSource2-reimporter/SDD.md

 > [!TIP]
 > Please read this carefully!
 There are some keywords in here that will help you understand this document better.

-- `Source toSource2 reimporter` - This project, and the name of it.
+- `SourceShifter` - The name of the project.
 - `Source1` - The Source engine.
 - `Source2`, `S2` - The Source 2 engine.
 - `ModelDoc` - The model editor used by the Source2 engine, found in the workshop tools.